 Few things can change a life as quickly and as dramatically as a catastrophic injury, defined by the American Medical Association as a severe injury to the spine, spinal cord, or brain.
 This category of life-threatening injuries can also include skull or spinal fractures.
 Additionally, the U.S. National Center for Catastrophic Sport Injury Research classifies types of catastrophic injuries based on the result: fatality, permanent severe functional disability, and severe head and neck trauma with no permanent disability.

-The Colorado personal injury lawyers at Burg Simpson represent victims – and survivors of victims – who have suffered these catastrophic injuries, and a Denver injury attorney understands what it takes to prove to a jury that an award for damages from these life-changing injuries is justified.
+The injury lawyers at Burg Simpson represent victims – and surviving loved ones of victims – who have suffered these catastrophic injuries.
+A catastrophic injury attorney understands what it takes to prove to a jury that an award for damages from these life-changing injuries is justified.
 We have the experience, resources, and passion to see justice served and that victims receive the compensation and support they need.
 Fill out a FREE Case Evaluation here to discuss the details of your case as soon as possible.

 Burg Simpson’s attorneys accept several different types of cases that can be classified as catastrophic, most of which are related to spinal cord injuries: